Antigua & Barbuda Falcons

 Antigua & Barbuda Falcons are a Caribbean Premier League (CPL) franchise based in Antigua and Barbuda, that replaced the Jamaica Tallawahs from the 2024 Caribbean Premier League season.
-The team is owned by Worldwide Sports Management Group.
+The team was owned by Worldwide Sports Management Group and was sold to SAMAA in July 2026.

 The team was unveiled at Sir Vivian Richards Stadium in Sugar Factory, Saint George on 20 February 2024, where they play their home matches.

-The Falcons are owned by businessman Kris Persaud and coached by cricket legend Shivnarine Chanderpaul in 2024 but now coached by Paul Nixon.
+The Falcons are owned by an equity firm SAMAA.
+In 2024, they were coached by cricket legend Shivnarine Chanderpaul, but are now coached by Paul Nixon.

+Falcons won their maiden CPL title in just their third season, by defeating the Jamaica Kingsmen by 8 wickets in the 2026 final.